HVLoc/sds_assets_generator/README.md

                       "f" means file      "- assets/images/xxx.jpg"
                       (defaults to "d")
 -s, --[no-]save       Whether save the arguments into the local
-                      It will execute the local arguments if run "agen" without any arguments -o, --out             The path of const Class (defaults to "lib")
+                      It will execute the local arguments if run "gp_agen" without any arguments -o, --out             The path of const Class (defaults to "lib")
 -r, --rule            The rule for the names of assets' consts